SreeHarsha72/Data-Engineering-on-Azure-cloud/README.md

 - **Publish Reports** for stakeholders.

----

 This project demonstrates a **real-world data engineering workflow** in **Azure Cloud**, integrating multiple services for **data ingestion, transformation, storage, analysis, and visualization**.

-Would you like to add any **additional details or improvements** to this summary? 🚀